USARPAC honors LTG Glorioso Miranda, Commanding General, Philippine Army

 |0

-This work, USARPAC honors LTG Glorioso Miranda, Commanding General, Philippine Army [Image 1 of 3], by SSG Christopher McCullough, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, USARPAC honors LTG Glorioso Miranda, Commanding General, Philippine Army, by SSG Christopher McCullough, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT